emmawalshdev/The-Book-bar/README.md

 #### Edit book
 - Accessibility
   - To access the page, the user must be either the content creator or 'admin'.
 The user must also be logged in.
-  - Users who are not logged in, and/or are not the content creator or 'admin', will be redirected to the access denied page.
+  - Users who are not logged in, and/or are not the content creator or 'admin', will be redirected to the Access denied page.

 - User pathways
   - Three pathways are possible on this page: